 Land clearing and timber harvesting activities can cause localised impacts on fauna abundance and population stability.
-While land clearing will permanently remove habitat and so displace species from an area permanently, long-term research and monitoring, including that conducted through the Department's major monitoring project, FORESTCHECK, show that forest biodiversity is resilient to disturbance from silvicultural operations.
-Comparison of biodiversity at sites where timber harvesting has occurred in the jarrah forest at a range of intensities, and at reference sites, shows that 'few significant impacts were evident and most species groups were resilient to the disturbance imposed' (Abbott and Williams 2011).
+While land clearing will permanently remove habitat and so displace species from an area permanently, there is no evidence to suggest timber harvesting has long term impacts on population viability of temporarily displaced species such as black cockatoos and western ringtail possums (Christensen 1992, Wayne et al. 2000, Wayne et al. 2006).
 A drying climate and subsequently changing ecosystems also affect species populations, along with additional pressures from invasive species and disturbance activities, including fire.